 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 Vancouver is an exciting place to be in the summertime.
-Not only does the city have amazing weather, but with so many summer activities, you just have to visit Vancouver during summer at least once in your life.
+Not only does the city have amazing weather, but with so many summer activities in BC located here, you just have to visit Vancouver during summer at least once in your life.

 The natural beauty of the local geography can’t be forgotten in Vancouver.
 It was founded on coastal and mountain First Nations’ territories, rich in history and culture in the region.
 The city is nestled in a lush rainforest valley between the mouth of the ocean and the tall mountains that surround the city.